narenaryan/Quotebot/README.md

 The main difference between this bot and others is data posted is purely fetched by Spiders and stored in MongoDB.

-Twitter allows only 140 characters of text.So Quotes will be much longer,but if quote is converted into image it can be uploaded as a media file.
+Twitter allows only 140 characters length of text,but quotes can be much longer.Inorder to overcome that issue ,if quote is converted into image it can be uploaded as a media file and serves the purpose.

-So this project uses an API for converting text to Image,and then upload it to Twitter.
+So this project uses an API for converting text to Image,and then uploads it to Twitter.

 Quotes will have the subject according to day in a month,means every 2nd of month Love Quotes will be posted, 3rd Inspiration quotes,etc.Daily Maximum 120 Quotes will be posted at maximum.For every 5 minutes,bot checks the